-WPS encourages its students to participate in extracurricular activities that will enable them to discover new talents, help develop character, and make new friends.
-Typically, each course runs for ten weeks and has a small enrollment fee.
-The courses are teacher developed and introduced to the student body and WPS Families at the start of each semester.
-All faculty members are provided with the opportunity to create courses that are unique and geared towards the needs and interests of the students.
+WPS encourages its students to participate in extracurricular activities that will enable them to discover new talents, help develop character and make new friends.
+The Afterschool Enrichment Program runs for the length of each semester and has a small enrollment fee.
+The courses are teacher developed and introduced to the student body and WPS families and the start of each semester.
+All faculty members are encouraged to create courses that are unique and geared toward the needs and interests of the students.

 We look forward to everyone’s participation!

 Art After Hours/Portfolio Prep

 This class is open to any students who would like extra time to work on art projects outside of class time.
 Students are welcome to continue work started in class or explore the various materials in the art classroom with the support of the teacher.
 This is the perfect opportunity for independent and inspired art students to explore their potential with freedom.
 Support in developing art portfolios will be given to high school seniors and any juniors interested in pursuing art after high school are encouraged to take this class.
 The class is open to both middle and high school students.
 Maximum enrollment 6 students.

 Digital Photography – It’s More Than A Selfie

 We all take pictures with our phones and cameras.
 But do we ever stop to think about our picture taking?
 Why do we take pictures-what are we saying with our selfies-why do we choose the pictures we put up on Instagram?
 In Digital Photography we will begin to explore the reason the photograph is such a powerful storytelling tool while learning the fundamentals (focus, angle, lighting, composition, framing, etc.) of picture taking.
 Students will practice photographic skills by going on building and neighborhood photo shoots as part of each class session.
 Additionally, through class discussion, students will become familiar with the use of the “language of photography” to constructively critique their work.
 Students should bring their own cameras to class.